-Financial assistance for attendance at Christian Life College is available from several sources.
+Financial assistance is available from several sources.
 Some students have been successful in obtaining financial aid from corporations, churches, and various government and charitable organizations.
 A few of the more common forms of financial aid are listed below.
 Part-time, on-campus employment is also available on a limited basis to assist some students.

-All financial aid will be applied as a tuition credit.
+All financial aid submitted to the College as payment will be applied as a tuition credit.
 The down payment will be reduced only if the total tuition credit exceeds the remaining balance.
 For assistance in applying for scholarships and discounts contact the College Financial Officer, William E. Riddell, at 209-476-7840 or riddell@clc.edu.